Home

 Microsoft, after a late-2021 Office 365 price increase, added global currency-based price adjustments this year.
 That addition translates into a 9% price hike in the United Kingdom and an 11% hike in the EU.
 That, along with a new $30/month Copilot AI add-on for Office 365, rather than AI being bundled with existing plans, could represent a large increase in average spend.

 Salesforce is raising core prices by 9% in August.
-Zendesk pricing went up 12 to 20% in July and Enterprise plans now require a sales call (see our guide to Zendesk pricing and plans for more detailed info).
+Zendesk pricing went up 12 to 20% in July and Enterprise plans now require a sales call (see our guide to Zendesk pricing and plans as well as our Zendesk competitors & alternatives page for more detailed info).
 Snowflake switched to US Dollar-only billing in November 2022, resulting in a net price increase for most global companies amid a strong US Dollar environment.

 Other public SaaS vendors, including Zoom, Shopify, Atlassian, and Monday.com also raised prices.
 Where Gartner predicted software budgets would increase 11.3% in 2023, and TechCrunch recently reported that IT spend has continued to grow at a steady 4%, the price hikes mean that any budget increase will go to pay for already-deployed software.